When it comes to retail shipping, customers want two things: they want it cheap and they want it fast.

 There are scenarios where that’s not entirely the case.
-But for the most part, think of the Amazon effect: people now expect to receive their items no later than the day after they ordered them.
+But for the most part, think of the Amazon effect: 62% of shoppers expect their orders to arrive in less than three days, even when choosing free shipping.

 Shopping decisions are increasingly dependent on shipping times.
 So what can you realistically do?
 And what shipping options do you have to consider to keep buyers happy?

-We’ll explore the different shipping options available and how to pick the best ones for your organization.
+Ahead, you’ll learn the different retail shipping options available and how to pick the best ones for your brand.

 Determining shipping options starts with your customer